daghanacay/AWS_GlueETL_workshop/Step2/README.md

 - In the search field, type nyctaxi:opt
 - Click on the query sample_report_qry to open in Athena query editor
 - Click Run query
 - Observe query run time and data scanned.
-Compare with the results you saved from section "II.1.3 Query raw data with Amazon Athena" and notice the improvements.
+Compare with the results you saved from earlier query time we spent on raw data.
 - Repeat steps 3-7 for query **sample_agg_qry**

 # Summary